 I hope that you find some of these health goals to be habits that you want to incorporate into your life.
 But keep in mind, it’s often overlooked just how closely related your goals may often be.
 Most improvements that you make in one area of your health will have a positive impact on another area.

-Choose some of these health goals to start in 2020, and if you come back and look at this list in six months, you may find that you’re meeting more goals than you originally thought.
+Choose some of these health goals to start in 2023 (use some of the nutrition SMART goals in this post as reference), and if you come back and look at this list in six months, you may find that you’re meeting more goals than you originally thought.